foxik/vim-makejob/README.md

 to view them, and likewise `:lopen` for `:LmakeJob`.

 ### The Less Short Version
-Users of Syntastic and Neomake may not be aware that Vim offers many of their features out of the box.
+Users of Syntastic may not be aware that Vim offers many of the same features out of the box.
 Here's a brief rundown.

 With no prior configuration, `:make` will run the `make` program with no arguments, and populate the Quickfix list with any errors the process